trey0/geocamShare/docs/contributing.rst

  * We use ``git`` and the GitHub web site to manage our source code.
    You can read up on these tools at the `GitHub help pages`_.

+ * Try using our tools:

- * Try using the `interactive demo version`_ of GeoCam Share.
+   * Visit an `interactive demo version`_ of GeoCam Share.
 This is a read-only version that can give you a feel for how the display works.

+   * Our Android native apps are currently in closed beta.
+If you want to try them out, please contact a project member.

  * If you find any bugs, you can help us out by reporting them at the `issue tracker`_.
 You can get to the issue tracker by clicking on the ``Issues`` button from any GeoCam repository on GitHub.
 You can also vote on which bugs are most important to you.

- * Try installing GeoCam Share from source following `these directions`_.
+ * Try installing our tools from source:

+   * `Installation instructions for GeoCam Share`_

+   * `Installation instructions for GeoCam native Android apps`_

-   (If you're thinking of contributing changes, you'll want to use ``git`` to grab the source instead of clicking the ``Downloads`` button.)
+   * If you're thinking of contributing changes, you'll want to use ``git`` to grab the source instead of clicking the ``Downloads`` button.)
 Please report any errors you find in our installation instructions using the issue tracker.

  * If you have any questions, ask on the `geocam-questions group`_.
    That will also give us a chance to get to know you, which will make